 This one can be a little trickier.
 There is a protection agency for pensions called The Pension Benefit Guarantee Corporation, or PBGC.
 But many smaller companies that have fewer than 25 employees are not covered by PBGC.
 In which case, if their pensions go bankrupt, there is no protection for the worker.

-Still, PBGC does cover pensions for 30,000 private companies as protection if they can’t fund their own pensions and it has a good track record of fully funding pensions when a pension plan goes bankrupt.
+Still, PBGC does cover pensions for about 25,000 private companies as protection if they can’t fund their own pensions and it has a good track record of fully funding pensions when a pension plan goes bankrupt.

 You can find out from your HR department if your pension is protected by PBGC.